 Of course you have.
 Well, it turns out that the Fritz Walter medal winners is a great place to find them.
 The series of annual awards – named in honour of West Germany’s 1954 World Cup winning captain Fritz Walter – are handed out to finest youth footballers in Deutschland.

-The award, that was established in 2005, has plucked out a number of talents who have gone on to showcase their football ability at the very top level.
+The award, established in 2005, has plucked out a number of talents who have gone on to showcase their footballing ability at the very top level.
 The previous talents that have claimed the coveted prizes will provide inspiration to the latest victors and if any clubs are on the lookout for some fresh talent then this list could be the first place to scout.

 We’ve taken a look at the some of the most notable names that were awarded the Fritz Walter gold, silver or bronze medal ranging from the U19, U18 and U17 age groups.

 Florian Muller was the first footballer to win the Fritz Walter Prize in 2005.
 The former Bayern Munich man had joined the German giant’s academy the same year but just spent two years at the club before moving to FC Magdeburg.
 After just one year, he switched clubs again and signed for Alemannia Aachen, where he spent five years.
 Perhaps one the award panel got wrong?